Golf Games for Fun: 50+ Ideas Plus Bonus Side Games

 Chipping In.
 If someone manages to hole out from off the green then the other players in the group have to take a drink.

 Odd and Even.
 In this game, everyone gets to drink no matter their standard of play on the day.
 Players are divided into either the odd or even group.
-On every odd hole, the players in the odd group have to drink a beer and on every even hole, all the players in the even group have to down a can.
+On every odd hole, golfers in the odd group have to drink a beer and on every even hole, everyone in the even group have to down a can.

 If you don’t manage to finish your beer by the time the hole is complete then you have to drink two on the next hole!